curtmorgan3/quest-bound-docs/docs/characters.md

 ### Sheet Pages

 Characters can have multiple pages, each with its own layout and optional background image.
+Pages are built from [ruleset pages](./pages.md)—templates that ruleset creators design in the Pages tab.
 This is useful for organizing different aspects of a character.

 **Common page setups:**